Advanced Certificate Requirements for Current iSchool Students

 In order to graduate with both a master's degree and the advanced certificate, current SJSU iSchool students must meet the following requirements, in order:

-- Take three courses (nine units) within one of the advanced certificate program's pathways.
-All nine units must be taken within one pathway.
-Total GPA of these three courses (nine units) must be 3.0 or higher.
+- Take nine units within one of the advanced certificate program's pathways.
+All nine units must be taken within one pathway and be part of the approved MLIS or MARA Candidacy.
+Total GPA of these courses (nine units) must be 3.0 or higher.
 Only include the 9 units of certificate electives from your pathway on the audit form.
+You may not include more than 9 units.
+You may not take extra classes beyond what is needed for the MLIS or MARA to obtain the certificate.

 - Successfully pass the INFO 289 MLIS e-portfolio or the MARA 289 MARA e-Portfolio and check that the CR grade for this class has posted to your MySJSU unofficial transcript.

-Then, once all grades from the three certificate classes and INFO 289 or MARA 289 have posted to your MySJSU unofficial transcript, submit the Advanced Certificate Audit Form to the Certificate Audit Form drop box in the Canvas Advising and Administration site.
+Then, once all grades from the 9 units of certificate classes and INFO 289 or MARA 289 have posted to your MySJSU unofficial transcript, submit the Advanced Certificate Audit Form to the Certificate Audit Form drop box in the Canvas Advising and Administration site.
 You will receive no reminders from iSchool to file this form at the end of your graduate program.
 You will have access to the Advising site and its drop boxes for only one month after the end of instruction in your final semester.
 To receive your certificate in the most timely manner, it is best to submit the form to the drop box just as soon as all grades post to your unofficial transcript, which is just after the end of the term.
 Do Not list INFO 289 or MARA 289 on the advanced Certificate Audit form.
 SJSU Graduate Admissions and Program Evaluation (GAPE) staff will check that you have passed the course when they evaluate your certificate audit form.
 Once GAPE has processed the audit form and the certificate posts to the student's transcript, GAPE will provide a certificate by US Mail.

 Contact Sheila Gurtu with questions.